Commercial lawyer with more than 20 years’ experience working with start-ups, early stage ventures and established businesses

 05/07/21 (updated) – As part of the Trade and Cooperation Agreement the EU and the UK agreed a six-month ‘bridging period’, allowing transfers of personal data from the EEA to the UK to continue freely until 30th June 2021, to give the European Commission enough time to adopt the adequacy decisions which are necessary to […]Read more »

 I set up in 2004 with the aim of providing SMEs with an outsourced, pay-as-you-go, in-house counsel service.

-Prior to setting up on my own I worked as General Counsel and Company Secretary for Eyretel plc, a supplier of digital voice recording solutions, acquired by Witness Systems and now part of Verint (2000 – 2003).
+Prior to setting up on my own I worked as General Counsel and Company Secretary of Eyretel plc, a supplier of digital voice recording solutions, acquired by Witness Systems and now part of Verint (2000 – 2003).

-Before joining Eyretel I was Commercial and Legal Director at Mobile Systems International Limited (MSI), a mobile network software vendor (1998 –2000); and before MSI my first in-house job was as Legal & Commercial Manager at Synon, an application development software vendor (1996 – 1998).
+and Legal Director at Mobile Systems International Limited (MSI), a mobile network software vendor (1998 –2000).
+And before MSI my first in-house job was as Legal & Commercial Manager at Synon, an application development software vendor (1996 – 1998).

 Going further back, I trained at Ashurst, qualifying in 1992, and then worked as a City lawyer before going in-house.